 Here at Winterborne Bicycle Institute we take the mystique out of building bicycle wheels and teach our students a step-by-step methodology that results in a wheel that meets the tolerances of the bicycle industry.

-Over the 2 and a half days of instruction students will gain an understanding of how to select components for compatibility and specific usage, how to select spokes and calculate the lengths you’ll need, how to select and use purpose designed wheel building tools.
+Over the 2 (20 hours) days of instruction students will gain an understanding of how to select components for compatibility and specific usage, how to select spokes and calculate the lengths you’ll need, how to select and use purpose designed wheel building tools.
 You will also be able to discuss the merits of different materials and lacing patterns, and the impact they have on performance, reliability and serviceability.

 During the course students will build 3 wheels.
 Using our methodology students will prepare the rim and spokes, lace up the wheel, take the wheel through lateral and radial truring, while keeping the centre line perfect through dishing.
 Layers of tension will be added until the wheel is up to tension specification and the ideal tension is balanced and true.